CIFASIS/dataset-processing/README.md

 	sudo apt install pv

+Apart from this, it is needed Python 3 to run these scripts.

 ## Run convertion script
 A bash script is provided to generate rosbag files from raw data.
 In addition, a tar containing files as ASL format is also generated for each sequence.
-To do this, just run:
+To do this, after downloading, joining and extracting raw data, run:
 ```
-./compressAndSplit.sh -deac
+./compressAndSplit.sh -dea
 ```
 Flags (see below for more details):